CarbonLDP/carbonldp-js-sdk/doc/README.md

 - object1: First object to compare.
 - object2: Second object to compare.
 - config: Object that indicates if the arrays or the objects must have a deep comparison or not.
 By default the comparison is shallow.
+- ignore: Object that indicates there is any property to ignore.

 ##### areShallowlyEqual
 ```typescript